Hayton, Hayton and Mealo: Amenities

-The village does have a church and a local small village shop selling essentials.
+The village does have a church.
 The nearest supermarket is located in the nearby town of Aspatria.

-The village has one small family shop, a bench and a postbox.
+The village has a bench and a postbox.

 There are no schools in Hayton, however there are 10 infant schools, 7 junior schools, 46 primary schools and 9 secondary schools in the Allerdale area in the surrounding towns of Maryport, Cockermouth, Keswick and Wigton which are within a 9 – 20-mile radius of Hayton.
 A number of the secondary schools take students through to the age of 18 which covers A-Level studies.

 Transport

 There is no local bus service and the nearest train station is 2.2 miles away at Aspatria.

 The M6 is 25 miles from the village, just beyond the city of Carisle.